muzamal478/weather-app/README.md

 ### User Interaction:
 - Search for weather by city name via a button or Enter key.
 - Input field clears after each search.

-### UI Design:
-- Gradient background (light teal `#74ebd5` to light blue `#acb6e5`).
-- White card with subtle transparency and shadow effects.
-- Blue accents (`#4a90e2`) for buttons and temperature.
-- Rounded corners and consistent spacing.
-- Professional typography using Arial font.

 ### Responsive Design:
 - Adapts to screen sizes (desktop and mobile).